WWE Studios: History

 In 2013, WWE Studios and Hyde Park Entertainment announced a deal to work together on the film adaptation of the 1980s television series The Fall Guy.
 The film will star Dwayne Johnson, who made his name as The Rock in WWE from 1996 to 2004 before becoming an actor, in his second WWE Studios production, with the first being The Scorpion King.
 In August 2014, a second collaboration between WWE Studios and Hyde Park was announced, with Ken Jeong, David Hasselhoff and WWE Hall of Famer Hulk Hogan signed to star in a comedy Killing Hasselhoff.

 In February 2014, WWE announced the sequel to the 1996 film Jingle All the Way, to star Larry the Cable Guy and WWE wrestler Santino Marella.

 In May 2014, it was announced that WWE had extended their partnership with Lionsgate Entertainment to release a further six films together, with the first two announced as Vendetta, starring The Big Show and 12 Rounds 3: Lockdown starring Dean Ambrose.
 These group of six films have been referred as the Action Six-Pack Series.

 In November 2014, WWE announced a new partnership deal with Warner Bros.
 Home Entertainment.
 In March 2015, they announced a partnership with newly founded Gene Simmons production company Erebus Pictures and in April 2015, WWE Studios teamed with British company Richwater Films to co-produce and co-finance action-thrillers Eliminators and Rampage.

 In November 2017, WWE announced that WWE Studios will expand its mandate to include scripted, non-scripted, family, and animated television and digital content.

 In February 2019, it was reported that WWE Studios and Netflix came to an agreement that would see WWE Studios produce new family-friendly movies for Netflix's platform.

-In July 2019, it was announced that WWE Studios will be producing its first television show, Fight Like A Girl, for Quibi.
+In July 2019, it was announced that WWE Studios will be producing its first television show, Fight Like a Girl, for Quibi.
 It would later be moved to The Roku Channel following the closure of Quibi.

-In March 2021, the Game Show Network revealed at their upfront; they signed a deal with WWE Studios to develop shows hosted by WWE talent.

-In March 2022, A&E Network and WWE expanded their agreement for more episodes of Biography: WWE Legends and WWE's Most Wanted Treasures.
-It was also announced a new series called WWE Rivals.
-The deal between the company calls for additional content to be announced at a later date.
+In 2021, WWE Studios announced a partnership with A+E Networks to produce factual- and documentary-style programming chronicling WWE's history and talent, primarily for its cable network A&E. The partnership began with WWE-oriented episodes of the network's long-running Biography franchise, as well as the docuseries WWE's Most Wanted Treasures.
+The partnership would later be expanded with additional series, including WWE Rivals, and the reality talent search WWE LFG.